Skip to main content

 What is an antiperspirant?

-Anti-perspirant is usually applied to the underarms as this is where the main sweat glands are, but you can also apply it to other areas where you perspire such as across the back and along the inner thighs.
-A deodorant spray on the other hand can be used all over the body to freshen up and maintain that post-shower feeling.
-You can also find products that provide both deodorising and anti-perspirant protection.
-Products such as this are ideal if you don’t like to use lots of different products.
+Antiperspirant is usually applied to the underarms as this is where your main sweat glands are, but you can also apply it to other areas where you perspire, such as your chest, back, feet and inner thighs.
+A deodorant spray, on the other hand, can be used all over the body to freshen up and maintain that post-shower feeling.
+You can also find products that provide both deodorising and antiperspirant protection, which is ideal if you don’t like to use lots of different products.
+Here are some tips on how to use both deodorant and antiperspirant:

 Look for gentle formulas

-If you have sensitive skin, you may find that some deodorants irritate the delicate underarm area.
+If you have sensitive skin, you may find that some deodorants irritate your delicate underarm area.
 You can avoid this by using gentle formulas that don’t contain harsh ingredients such as alcohol and aluminium.
-Sanex Zero Extra Control Roll On, for example, uses gentle alternatives like micro talc to control sweat for up to 48 hours.
+Sanex Zero Extra Control Roll On, for example, uses gentle alternatives like micro talc to control sweat for up to 48 hours..

 How else can you stay smelling fresh?

-You can also control body odour and sweat production by cleansing the body once or twice a day with a pH balanced shower gel like Sanex Expert Skin Health Hypoallergenic Shower Gel.
-Overly fragranced bath and shower products can actually make the problem of body odour worse as they can alter the skin’s pH balance which encourages bacteria to grow.
-You should also shower immediately after vigorous exercise to reduce odour and bacteria forming on the skin and clinging to your clothes.
+You can also control body odour and sweat production by cleansing your body once or twice a day with a pH-balanced shower gel, like Sanex Expert Skin Health Hypoallergenic Shower Gel.
+Overly fragranced bath and shower products can actually make the problem of body odour worse as they can alter your skin’s pH balance, which encourages bacteria to grow.
+You should also shower immediately after vigorous exercise to reduce body odour and bacteria forming on your skin and clinging to your clothes.

 Products